Edward Preston Young: HMS Umpire

 On 23 March 1941, Young was posted to the submarine HMS Umpire, and was promoted to lieutenant on 12 April.
 Umpire was a new boat still undergoing commissioning trials on the River Medway.
 On commissioning, the boat was ordered to join Third Submarine Flotilla at Dunoon.
 Attached to a north bound convoy, Umpire developed an engine problem and fell slightly behind the convoy.
 In the dark night of 19/20 July 1941 the boat was not seen by Peter Hendriks, an armed trawler escorting a south bound convoy, and the two ships collided.
 Umpire sank almost immediately.
 Young was not on duty at the time and after the collision found himself in a flooding boat resting on the bottom of the North Sea in 80 ft of water.
 Having tried to surface the boat using compressed air and having searched for other survivors, Young ended up in the conning tower with the First Lieutenant, an Engine Room Artificer (ERA) and an able seaman.
 They estimated that as a result of the angle of the boat and the height of the conning tower there was only about 45 ft above them and that they should attempt to swim to the surface.
 Closing the hatch below them, they forced open the upper hatch and escaped.
 The ERA was never seen again and the First Lieutenant drowned after reaching the surface.
 Young and the seaman were picked up together with several men who had escaped through the engine room hatch.
 The Commanding Officer, Lt M Wingfield, had already been rescued, having been on the bridge when the collision occurred.
 All told 2 officers and 20 ratings died with only 2 officers, Young and Wingfield, and 14 ratings surviving.
+These figures appear in Young's account but the official record shows that there 16 lost and 17 survivors.